IMPACT LAB

 student experience

-Learn to be proactive and actively engage in meeting, seminars and in work
+Students learn to be proactive and actively engage in meetings and in workplace dynamics while taking full ownership of their tasks and projects.

 Leadership